harness/developer-hub/release-notes/security-testing-orchestration.md

 <!-- TBD new OPA policies https://harness.atlassian.net/browse/STO-6934 -->

 With this release, you can now write and apply OPA policies against all results from a scan.
-This greatly extends the range of issue criteria you can use to stop pipelines.
+This greatly extends the range of policies that you can use to stop pipelines.
 (Previously, STO only supported OPA rules against [severity output variables](/docs/security-testing-orchestration/get-started/key-concepts/output-variables)).

 This release also includes the following sample policies:

-* **Security - CVE Age** No issues for CVEsw past a certain age.
+* **Security - CVE Age** No issues for CVEs past a certain age.
 For example: no issues for CVEs created in 2021 or earlier.

 * **Security - Issue Title** No issues with matching titles.
 For example: no issues with titles that match `javascript.express.mongodb.*`.